-Haluski (Cabbage and Noodles) – This Polish recipe made with egg noodles, bacon, cabbage, and lots of butter is ringing the dinner bell for tonight!
+This Haluski (Cabbage and Noodles) recipe is made with egg noodles, bacon, cabbage, and lots of butter is ringing the dinner bell for tonight!
 Whether you’re looking for a simple side or a buttered noodle dish transformed into a full meal, this recipe is the answer.

 What can I say?
 Noodles are always calling my name.
 Noodles with bacon?
 Even better!
 I used to love enjoying a bowl of buttered noodles as an easy and craving-satisfying meal back in the day.
 While I still crave that simple comfort meal, I like to give it a bit more substance.

 Haluski to the rescue!
 With plenty of butter, tender cabbage, and bacon tossed into the egg noodles, this recipe still has the taste I crave while adding some nutrition and savory meatiness to the meal.
 I can understand why this dish is such a staple in Polish and Slovakian homes.

 Varieties of this traditional dish can be seen all across Central and Eastern Europe.
 In some recipes the name ‘hałuski’ refers to dumplings in the dish, and for some it refers to the entire recipe.

 The version I’ve made for you today is more similar to the Polish or Slovakian rendition, featuring egg noodle, sautéed cabbage, and my favorite ingredient, bacon.

 - Butter – I like to use unsalted to have full control over the sodium.